sean-parent/sean-parent.github.io/better-code/06-relationships.md

 ### Definition of _raw synchronization primitives_.

-A _raw synchronization primitive_ is a low level construct used to synchronize access to data.
+A _raw synchronization primitive_ is a low-level construct used to synchronize access to data.
 Examples include locks and mutexes, condition variables, semaphores, atomic operations, and memory fences.

-{::comment} Discuss difference between data parallelism and task concurrency, so far this chapter is only dealing with tasking.
+{::comment} Discuss the difference between data parallelism and task concurrency, so far this chapter is only dealing with tasking.
 However, it could be expanded upon. {:/comment}

 The goal of this chapter is to develop concurrent code without using raw synchronization primitives.

-The first problem with raw synchronization primitives are that they are exceedingly error prone to use because, by defintion, they require reasoning about non-local effects.
+The first problem with raw synchronization primitives are that they are exceedingly error-prone to use because, by definition, they require reasoning about non-local effects.

 For example, [xxxx] is a snippet from a copy-on-write datatype, this is a simplified version of code from a shipping system.